primal08/MyPortfolio/README.md

 # MyPortfolio
-This repository contains the source code for my personal portfolio website, built to showcase my projects, skills, and experience as a developer.
+This repository contains the source code for my personal Portfolio website.
+Built to showcase my Projects, Skills, and Experience as a developer.
 The site includes sections like About Me, Skills, Projects, and Contact, designed to give a quick overview of my technical background and work.

+## Technologies used
+HTML
+CSS
+JavaScript
+JQuery